firesim/firesim/docs/Building-a-FireSim-AFI.rst

    builds_to_run:
        # this section references builds defined in config_build_recipes.ini
-       # if you add a build here, it will be built when you run buildafi
+       # if you add a build here, it will be built when you run buildbitstream
        - firesim_rocket_quadcore_no_nic_l2_llc4mb_ddr3